 We can use the Test-Path PowerShell cmdlet to check if the file exists in the path or not.

-And we can use New-Item PowerShell cmdlets to create a file in the folder path.
+We can also use New-Item PowerShell cmdlets to create a file in the folder path.

 $todaysdate=Get-Date -Format "MM-dd-yyyy"